Monster Hunter: World guide: monster hunting basics, combat tips

 Now you know the big things that you need to know going in, there are some smaller details that you should always keep in the back of your mind at all times.
 After all, there’s nothing worse than being unprepared and making a fool of yourself.

 First things first, try not to hoard items for upgrades.
 As soon as you can improve your weapons and armour, do so.
 Since you’ll be creating a bunch of different ones to combat different strengths and weaknesses of the monsters you’re trying to hunt, it’s best to be prepared.
 You can always check out our Monster Hunter: World armour guide for more on that.
-If you don’t have the necessary items required for said upgrade, you may need to go and hunt specific monsters to obtain the ingredients required for each hunt.
+If you don’t have the necessary items required for said upgrade, you may need to go and hunt specific monsters to obtain the ingredients required for each hunt, so you can also check out our Monster Hunter: World materials guide for where to find each item.

-As for obtaining Zenny, a good and easy way to get lots of Zenny early on is to repeatedly hunt the Great Jagras in the Ancient Forest.
-If you start in the south-west camp, the monster will nearly always be towards the north-east of your position in the open area where the Kestrodon live, as it is their prey.
-Since each large scale sells for 1000 Zenny, while small scales sell for 500, it’s a good way to get money fast.
-Just be aware the sell-all option after each hunt sells everything you get for rewards, including rare items, so make sure you don’t have anything you need before clicking that option.

 Change up your weapons